The invention of clouds: how an amateur meteorologist forged the language of the skies Richard Hamblyn. Picador, 2001.

 The Invention of Clouds is the true story of Luke Howard, the amateur English meteorologist who in 1802 gave the clouds their names -- cumulus, cirrus, stratus.

-Other Luke Howard links:
+Luke Howard videos:

 Luke Howard – the man who named the clouds (OPALexplorenature, Imperial College).

 Includes narration by Oliver Howard, Luke Howard‘s great, great, great grandson